What is PCOS?

 Luteinizing hormone (LH) is also produced by the pituitary gland.
 The surge of Luteinizing hormone triggers the release of the egg during ovulation.
 Most women with PCOS will have FSH levels that are lower than the LH levels.

 Prolactin is a hormone produced by the pituitary gland whose basic role is encouraging lactation in women.
-Elevated levels of this hormone can cause irregular menstrual cycle or a total lack of menstruation.
+Elevated levels of this hormone can cause an irregular menstrual cycle or a total lack of menstruation.

 More additional tests for a certain diagnosis of PCOS include: